-WASHINGTON, D.C.— Two Republican members of the Wayne County Board of Canvassers have refused to certify the November 3rd election results.
-In a Board meeting tonight, the Republican members voted against certification because “many precincts in the county were out of balance by a few votes.”
+WASHINGTON, D.C. — Two Republican members of the Wayne County, Michigan Board of Canvassers have refused to certify the Nov.
+3 election results.
+In a board meeting tonight, the Republican members voted against certification because “many precincts in the county were out of balance by a few votes.”
 Board Vice Chairman Jonathan Kinloch called the decision “reckless and irresponsible.”

 Wayne County is Michigan’s largest county and overwhelmingly voted for President-elect Joe Biden by more than 300,000 votes.
 Historically, the Board of Canvassers has voted to adopt the results in a bipartisan and uniform fashion, making the split on party-lines alarming.
-The State Board of Canvassers will now have to step in to certify the Wayne County Election, which is composed of two Democrats and two Republicans.
+The State Board of Canvassers, which is composed of two Democrats and two Republicans, will now have to step in to certify the Wayne County election results.